dkg/resolvconf-admin/README.md

 be able to set up the local DNS.

 This program deals with setting the local DNS information, which needs to be done by root on some systems.
-It allows you to run things like a DHCP client without giving that DHCP client full network privileges.
+For example, it should allow you to run a DHCP client without giving that DHCP client full superuser privileges.

 A better (non-suid) approach for setting up the DNS in a non-privileged way is to make an authenticated IPC call to some